developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 Leveraging Dremio’s layering best practices promotes a more-performant, low-maintenance solution that can provide agility to development teams and business users as well as better control over data.

-### Improve the Performance of Poor-Performing Queries[​](#improve-the-performance-of-poor-performing-queries "Direct link to Improve the Performance of Poor-Performing Queries")
+### Improve the Performance of Poor-Performing Queries

 Run `SELECT * FROM sys.project.jobs_recent` to analyze the query history and determine which queries are performing sub-optimally.
 This allows you to consider a number of factors, including the overall execution time of a query.
 Identify the 10 longest-running queries to understand why they are taking so long.
 For example, is it the time taken to read data from the source, lacking CPU cycles, query spilling to disk, query queued at the start, or another issue?
 Did the query take a long time to plan?